Resize Text: |

 Q7 image

-(d) The e-PC would then display in a pop-up window:
+d) The e-PC would then display in a pop-up window:

 • For most mobile device users, the e-PC should download and display automatically;

-(i) Select “Application”
+(i) Select “Application”,

-(ii) Select “Enquire Applications”.
+(ii) Select “Enquire Applications”,

-(iii) Search for your PC application number
+(iii) Search for your PC application number, and

 (iv) Print receipt under the “Remarks” column.

-Q9.
-I lost my physical PC card.
+Q9.I lost my hardcopy PC (this will be for PC until 31 Dec 2023 only).
 How do I replace it?

 Q10.
 I wish to cease practice.
 Should I renew my PC?
-Will I still be registered with SMC if I do not renew my PC?
+Will I still be registered with the SMC if I do not renew my PC?

-A10.
-You do not need to renew your PC if you wish to cease practice.
-Your name will remain in SMC’s Register of Medical Practitioners as long as you remain contactable.
-Therefore, you are advised to update your particulars and remain contactable if you wish for your name to remain in SMC’s Register of Medical Practitioners.
+Your name will remain in the SMC’s Register of Medical Practitioners as long as you remain contactable.
+Therefore, you are advised to update your particulars and remain contactable if you wish for your name to remain in the SMC’s Register.
 If you wish to resume practice in future, you may apply for a new PC.
+In a case where the name of a doctor has been removed from the register(s), he/she may apply for restoration if he/she wishes to practise medicine in Singapore again.

 Q11.
 My PC has lapsed.
 How do I apply for a new PC?